Who is a New Zealand Skilled Migrant Resident Visa for?

 - are able to transfer these skills to New Zealand,

 - can bring both economic and social benefit into the country, and

 - can easily settle here.

-Recognising the importance of bringing ‘new blood’ into the economy, the Government agenda includes steps to strengthen New Zealand economic prospects and, to this end, encourage the direct contribution of migration to the workforce and economy.
+Recognising the importance of bringing ‘new blood’ into the economy, the Government’s agenda includes steps to strengthen New Zealand economic prospects.
+To this end, they encourage the direct contribution of migration to the workforce and economy.